qmlcode/qml/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  Anders S. Christensen (University of Basel)
+-  Lars A. Bratholm (University of Bristol)
+-  Silvia Amabilino (University of Bristol)
 -  Felix A. Faber (University of Basel)
 -  Bing Huang (University of Basel)
--  Lars A. Bratholm (University of Copenhagen)
--  Alexandre Tkatchenko (University of Luxembourg)
+-  David R. Glowacki (University of Bristol)
--  Klaus-Robert Müller (Technische Universität Berlin/Korea University)
 -  O. Anatole von Lilienfeld (University of Basel)

 Code development